sedasnglu/hello-remote/readme.md

    vagrant up

-   (Vagrantfile has a playbook.yaml.
-All operations are performed with this ansible role.)
-Operations steps;
+   Vagrantfile has a playbook.yaml.
+All operations are performed with this ansible role. **Operations steps are 2.1 , 2.2. and 2.3 .;**

    2.1.
 Jenkins Installation